RobinNagpal/dodao-ui/README.md

 Check the [Contributions.md](docs/Contributions.md) file for more details.

+# Setup
+Academy or Tidbits are in `academy-ui` folder.

+See [academy-ui/README.md](academy-ui/README.md) for setup instructions.

 # Overview
 You should be know the following things to be able to contribute to this repository: